kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 For an agent, the build is a richer validation checkpoint.

-## Fast Startup Then Tests the Remaining Dynamic Reality
+## Fast Startup Then Tests the Remaining Dynamic Reality { #fast-startup-dynamic-reality }

 Compilation handles static structure.